 6: Root-Zone Temperature

 While worrying about air temperatures up top, a lot of growers overlook what influence temperature has at the root zone.
 Hydroponics affords a level of precise temperature and overall volume of solution that surrounds the roots.
 For example, if your grow room runs warmer than optimal, keeping the roots bathed in a highly oxygenated and chilled nutrient solution can provide the necessary balance for healthy growth.
 Plus it’s more efficient, in terms of electrical consumption, to keep the root zone a few degrees cooler with a reservoir chiller than it is to cool the entire growing area.

 In nature, the soil stays an even, cool and comfortable temperature even when it’s sweltering up top at noon.
 The same principle applies here.
-The fact that cooler water holds considerably more dissolved oxygen than warmer water is another big plus for having a reservoir chiller.
-At the same time, however, cool basement floors in the winter time can hurt growth.
+The fact that colder water holds considerably more dissolved oxygen than warmer water is another big plus for having a reservoir chiller.
+At the same time, however, cold basement floors in the wintertime can hurt growth.
 If the root zone temperature stays below 18°C/65°F, nutrient uptake can become limited.
 So while you don’t want your plants’ roots to overexert themselves in the heat, you don’t want them to hibernate either.
-An aquarium heater can keep the reservoir temperature steady at whatever set point you desire during the cooler months.
+An aquarium heater can keep the reservoir temperature steady at whatever set point you desire during the colder months.
 Most growers find a reservoir temperature of 19°C/67°F to be optimal.

-Tip: To promote brighter colours and firmer product at harvest, instead of trying to cool your whole grow room down, you can simply chill the plants at their roots.
-Colours become brighter and flavours are enhanced in days instead of weeks when you chill your solution below 13°C/57°F during the final days of cropping before you harvest (during your flush period).
+Tip: To promote brighter colours and firmer product at harvest, instead of trying to cool your whole grow room down, you can chill the plants at their roots.
+Colours become brighter, and flavours are enhanced in days instead of weeks when you chill your solution below 13°C/57°F during the final days of cropping before you harvest (during your flush period).